 \subsection{Main Results}

 Table~\ref{tab:main_results} presents the performance of BGPO and different baselines on math problem solving, code generation, and planning tasks.
-As shown in the table, our BGPO algorithm achieves significant improvement over LLaDA-8B-Instruct, and also outperforms previous RL algorithms (i.e., diffu-GRPO and VRPO-OL) on all tasks, indicating that BGPO can produce a more accurate approximation of the RL objective compared to these baselines.
+As shown, our BGPO algorithm achieves significant improvement over LLaDA-8B-Instruct, and also outperforms previous RL algorithms (diffu-GRPO and VRPO-OL) on all tasks, indicating that BGPO can produce a more accurate approximation of the RL objective compared to these baselines.
 Specifically, BGPO improves the performance of LLaDA-8B-Instruct by about 5.5\% and 2.5\% on mathematical and coding tasks, respectively, and dramatically improves the performance on Sudoku and Countdown by 14.9\% and 68.0\%.
-Moreover, the model trained with BGPO also outperforms all previous LLaDA-based models, such as d1 and LLaDA-1.5, achieving state-of-the-art results.
+In the off-policy setting, BGPO still demonstrates strong performance, surpassing all baselines on both the math and Countdown tasks and achieving comparable improvements on other tasks.
+Moreover, the model trained with BGPO also outperforms all previous LLaDA-based models (e.g., wd1 and LLaDA-1.5), achieving state-of-the-art results.

-In addition, Figure~\ref{fig:reward_summary} shows the reward dynamics of BGPO, diffu-GRPO, and VRPO-OL during the training on different tasks.
+Figure~\ref{fig:reward_summary} shows the reward dynamics of BGPO, diffu-GRPO, and VRPO-OL during training on different tasks.
 The reward of BGPO is higher than the other two baselines in most steps.
-Particularly, BGPO exhibits a notably faster reward increase and significantly higher reward on the Countdown task, where the exploration space is relatively simple.
-These phenomena demonstrate that the larger MC sample size of BGPO brings a more accurate optimization direction, which aims to maximize the expectation of rewards.
+Particularly, BGPO exhibits a notably faster reward increase and higher reward on the Countdown task, where the exploration space is relatively simple.
+These phenomena demonstrate that the larger MC sample size of BGPO brings a more accurate optimization direction.